ChrisFiola/chrisfiola.github.io/_updates/en/new-update.md

 ---
 title: "Welcome to my first post and to my new website"
-excerpt: "So I have decided to create a website about myself.
-Hopefully this will help promote me and eventually gather more attention into what I’m working towards."
+excerpt: "So I have decided to create a website about myself."
 language: en
+date: 04-04-2022
 image:
-  path: /images/first.JPG
+  path: /images/first.jpg
-  thumbnail: /images/first.JPG
+  thumbnail: /images/first.jpg
 ---

 So I have decided to create a website about myself.
 Hopefully this will help promote me and eventually gather more attention into what I'm working towards.